Normal Approximate Likelihoods to Gravitational Wave Events: Results

 Because our approximation works so well, we highlight in Figure \ref{fig:ExamplesSecondary} the few cases where our Gaussian approximation does not capture key features of the reported fiducial posterior.
 Only a handful of events at the lowest masses and/or associated with low SNR have features which are manifestly non-Gaussian in these three variables.
-Only two events show notable multimodality in the inferred likelihood: the low-amplitude low-mass event (GW190425) and the peculiar fiducial PE for GW190720.
-Even in these cases which proved difficult to fit, the Gaussian model produced has a low KL divergence, and is a good fit to the likelihood for these events (Figure \ref{fig:Diagnostics}).
+As seen in Figure \ref{fig:ExamplesSecondary}, only two events show notable multimodality in the inferred likelihood: the low-amplitude low-mass event (GW190425) and the oddly-behaved fiducial PE for GW190720.
+Even in these cases which proved difficult to fit, the Gaussian model produced has a low KL divergence relative to directly inferred Gaussian parameterizations, and we provide examples of few key events (Figure \ref{fig:Diagnostics}).

 To further demonstrate the utility of these extremely simple approximations, we regenerate full six-dimensional posterior distributions, assuming the marginal likelihood only depends on $\mc,\eta,\chi_{\rm eff}$ according to our Gaussian approximation.
 We otherwise adopt comparable priors for mass and spin: uniform in (source-frame) component masses, uniform in component spin magnitudes, and isotropic in component spin directions.
 Figure \ref{fig:Diagnostics:4d} shows quantitative comparisons between our input posterior distribution and the posterior inferred from our Gaussian approximation.
-Precisely insofar as gravitational wave observations don't constrain transverse spin, this three-dimensional likelihood approximation allows us to regenerate a full eight-dimensional posterior distribution which agrees extremely well with the full posterior distribution used to generate it.
+Precisely insofar as previous gravitational wave observations don't constrain transverse spin, this three-dimensional likelihood approximation allows us to regenerate a full eight-dimensional posterior distribution which agrees extremely well with the full posterior distribution used to generate it.
 At very low mass, however, gravitational wave observations can and do modestly constrain transverse spins, so our three-dimensional approximation increasingly breaks down.
-However, we anticipate that simply adding more degrees of freedom in our multivariate Gaussian will suffice for these cases as well.
+In subsequent work, we will report on the agreement between ${\cal L}$ with more intrinsic and few extrinsic degrees of freedom (e.g., with all eight spin degrees of freedom, distance, and tides).
+However, for most applications of observations through GWTC-2, the simple three-dimensional approximation suffices.